mdtareque/Github-community-repo-notes/tech_notes_n_quick_ref_codes/sybase.md

 - Column identifier name maximum length is 30.
 - Error for `if null <> null select ''` - 'Invalid operator for datatype op: != type: VOID TYPE', shows `<>` is replaced by `!=` internally
 - When a `char` or `unichar` value is declared to allow nulls, Adaptive Server stores it internally as `varchar` or `univarchar`.
 And datalength of any `NULL` data returns `NULL`.
+- When you want to futher join on other tables from a field that we get from a table from a outer join, you need to use outer join on further from the inner table again.
+Or else the error is 'The table 'xyz' is an inner member of an outer-join clause.
+This is not allowed if the table aslo participates in a regular join clause.'